A Comprehensive Guide to Commercial Due Diligence in Mergers and Acquisitions

 An external firm is often hired to conduct the CDD on behalf of the buyer.
 This third-party approach reduces bias, ensuring that the assessment is objective, considering the commercial viability of the company.

-2. Preparing the Report
+2. Preparing the Commercial Due Diligence Report

-3. Report Review
+3. Commercial Due Diligence Report Review

 Finally, the buyer reviews the report to determine whether or not the initial investment thesis remains valid.
 They evaluate factors like revenue margins, competitive landscape, and growth potential.
 Accordingly, the buyer decides whether they should proceed with the transaction.